Allen Raine: Life

 whose father was a lawyer and the grandson of David Davis (1745–1827).
 Allen Raine's mother was also the granddaughter of Daniel Rowland.

 In 1849, she was sent to be educated with the family of a Unitarian minister, Henry Solly, at Cheltenham.
-The family included literati such as George Eliot, Mrs Henry Wood, and Bulwer-Lytton.
+Family friends included literati such as George Eliot, Mrs Henry Wood, and Bulwer-Lytton.
 She later lived in the suburbs of London with her sister Lettie.
-In her youth she published a short-lived periodical called Home Sunshine with the help of a few friends, which was printed at Newcastle Emlyn.
+In her youth she contributed to a short-lived periodical called Home Sunshine, which was produced by friends, the Leslie family, and printed at Newcastle Emlyn.

 Marital life

-Returning to Wales in 1856, she married the banker Beynon Puddicombe at Penbryn Church, Tresaith, Cardiganshire, on 10 April 1872.
+Returning to Wales in 1856, she married the minor artist and banker Beynon Puddicombe at Penbryn Church, Tresaith, Cardiganshire, on 10 April 1872.
 He was the foreign correspondent of Smith Payne's Bank, London.
 They lived in the London area until February 1900, when her husband became mentally ill.
-They then retired to Bronmôr, a house in Tresaith until his death in 1906.
+They then retired to Bronmôr, their summer house in Tresaith until his death in 1906.
 He died on 29 May and was buried at Penbryn Church.

-She spent time in London for her education and marriage, but eventually returned to her Welsh roots.
-Wales features largely in her romantic fiction, with titles such as A Welsh Singer (1896) and A Welsh Witch (1902).
-She remained there until her death on 21 June 1908.
+She remained in Tresaith until her death from breast cancer on 21 June 1908.
+Cranogwen and Owen Rhoscomyl counted among the many public tributes paid to Allen Raine at the time of her funeral.

 Works

+A fictionalised version of coastal Cardiganshire features largely in each of her novels and the majority of her short stories.

+In 1897, she published a literary translation of Ceiriog's long poem 'Alun Mabon' in serial form in O. M. Edwards's magazine Wales.